anismerchant/spotartist/README.md

 * I conceived of this idea in late-2011 and started building it mid-2012.
 It went live in 2014 (beta) and remained active until mid-2018.
 It helped connect artists from around the world.
 And it had a relatively decent following on Facebook.
 Curious?
 Here's a link to its defunct FB page: https://www.facebook.com/spotartist.

-* In the future (when time permits), I'll be releasing its code as open source for others to use, to learn from, and to make better, but for now, it lives on in my private repository and localhost.
-If you would like to see it, feel at ease to contact me, and I'll demo it for you.

 ### TECHNOLOGY STACK
 * Yii (PHP Framework)
 * PHP